BlackCatDevelopment/BlackNews_for_BlackCatCMS/README.md

-MultiColumn for Black Cat CMS
+BlackNews for Black Cat CMS
 ===============================

 This is a module for Black Cat CMS.
-It provides the opportunity to add multiple columns.
+It provides the opportunity to add a news page.

 Please note that this is work in progress!